24-Mar-2017, 16:11 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Gerald W.'s birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Gerald W., helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-This is not because he has a weak personality far from it but because solitude makes him feel as though the bottom has dropped out of the world.
 At school he may respond far more positively to the personal relationships he is able to make with teachers and friends than to the actual subjects studied, for it is the inspiration of another person's interest and concern which allow him to develop his learning skills [...]
 III.
 The Characters in the Story